Tantalum(V) chloride

 Tantalum(V) chloride, also known as tantalum pentachloride, is an inorganic compound with the formula TaCl5.
-It takes the form of a white powder, and is commonly used as a starting material in tantalum chemistry.
-It readily hydrolyzes to form tantalum(V) oxytrichloride (TaOCl3) and eventually tantalum pentoxide (Ta2O5); this requires that it be synthesised and manipulated under anhydrous conditions, using air-free techniques.
+It takes the form of a white powder, which is highly sensitive to moisture.
+It is synthesised and manipulated under anhydrous conditions, using air-free techniques.

 Structure

 TaCl5 crystallizes in the monoclinic space group C2/m.
 The ten chlorine atoms define a pair of octahedra that share a common edge.
 The tantalum atoms occupy the centres of the octahedra and are joined by two chlorine bridging ligands.
-The dimeric structure is retained in non-complexing solvents and to a large extent in the molten state.
+The dimeric structure Ta2Cl10 is retained in non-complexing solvents and to a large extent in the molten state.
 In the vapour state, however, TaCl5 is monomeric.
 This monomer adopts a trigonal bipyramidal structure, like that of PCl5.

-Physical Properties

-The solubility of tantalum pentachloride increases slightly for the following series of aromatic hydrocarbons: